What is a meaningful representation of protein sequences?: Results

 \paragraph{Constructing a global representation as an average of local representations is suboptimal.}

-For sequential data, such as proteins and DNA, the embedding model must be constructed to process input of varying length.
-Sequential models have been used for this purpose in natural language processing \cite{Vaswani2017,Devlin2019,Liu2019}, and most of the recent representation learning advances in proteins follow the same approach \cite{Alley2019, Armenteros2020,Heinzinger2019,Rao2019}.
-The embedding model is a large (millions of parameters) model that aims to reproduce its own input, either by predicting the next character given the sequence observed so far, or by predicting the entire sequence from a partially obscured input sequence.
-The output of an embedding model is then a sequence of \emph{local representations} $(r_1, r_2, ..., r_L)$ each corresponding to one amino acid in the input sequence $\textbf{S}=(s_1, s_2, ..., s_L)$.
-In order to successfully predict the next amino acid, $r_i$ should contain information about the local neighborhood around $s_i$, together with some global signal from $\textbf{S}$.
-The embedding model is typically trained using a large corpus of proteins spanning multiple families.

-In order to obtain a global representation of the entire protein, the variable number of local representations must be aggregated into a fixed-size global representation.
-We expect this choice to be quite critical to the nature of the resulting representation.
-Standard approaches for this operation include averaging with uniform \cite{Alley2019} or learned attention \cite{Rao2019} weights, but the complex non-local interactions known to occur in a protein suggest that it could be beneficial to allow for more complex aggregation functions.
-To investigate this issue, we consider two alternative strategies:
+One of the key modeling choices for biological sequences is how to handle their sequential nature.
+Inspired by developments in natural language processing, most of the recent representation learning advances for proteins use language models, which aim to reproduce their own input, either by predicting the next character given the sequence observed so far, or by predicting the entire sequence from a partially obscured input sequence.
+The representation learned by such models is a sequence of \emph{local representations} $(r_1, r_2, ..., r_L)$ each corresponding to one amino acid in the input sequence $(s_1, s_2, ..., s_L)$.
+To successfully predict the next amino acid, $r_i$ should contain information about the local neighborhood around $s_i$, together with some global signal reflecting properties of the complete sequence.
+In order to obtain a global representation of the entire protein, the variable number of local representations must be aggregated into a fixed-size global representation. \emph{A priori}, we would expect this choice to be quite critical to the nature of the resulting representation.
+Standard approaches for this operation include averaging with uniform \cite{Alley2019,elnaggar2020prottrans} or learned attention \cite{Rao2019, light_attention, monteiro-etal-2020-performance} weights or simply using the maximum value.
+However, the complex non-local interactions known to occur in a protein suggest that it could be beneficial to allow for more complex aggregation functions.
+To investigate this issue, we consider two alternative strategies (\fig\ref{fig:embed_task_overview}, right):